nathanfhh/Digital-Form-with-GPT4-Vision-API/README.md

     - Read the PDF file, convert it to a JPG image, and save it to the /tmp folder using the package `pdf2image`.
     - Extract the strings from the same PDF file using the package `PyPDF2`.
 The extracted strings will become part of the prompt sent to the GPT4 model to enhance accuracy.
-    - Prepare the prompts and send them along with the PDF screenshot to the GPT4 Vision API
+    - Prepare the prompts and send them along with the PDF screenshot to the GPT 4.1 API
     - Send the chunk to the frontend via Socket.IO incrementally.

 3. Whenever the frontend receives the chunk, it appends it to the `codemirror` editor, and checks if the